 Getting a break from the pain of the contractions could help you relax and get some rest before needing to push.

 Can I Get An Epidural Before The Induction?

 You can get an epidural at any point in your induction!

-There is no minimum number of centimeters you need to have.
+There is no minimum number of centimeters dilated you need to be.